 We know from research that the most common study strategies are rereading textbooks, rereading notes, and highlighting.
-We also know that those methods don't really work, because they only focus on the input, not the retrieval, says Pooja Agarwal, a cognitive scientist at Berklee School of Music.
+We also know that those methods don't really work, because they only focus on the input, not the retrieval, says Pooja Agarwal, a cognitive scientist at the Berklee College of Music.

 Think of learning as a two-way street.
 When you re-read and highlight, you're only focused on getting information in, not doing any retrieving.

 "Research demonstrates that when we engage in that process of overtly retrieving, we actually organize concepts and create a better structure for what we're understanding," Agarwal says.
 "So through that process of retrieval, we help make sense of what we're trying to learn."